"Children are the world’s most valuable resource and its best hope for the future" - John F. Kennedy

 How does the court decide which orders to make?

 Within Children Act proceedings the court has wide powers to make a range of orders as it sees fit, even if they haven’t been applied for.
 The court will always apply the Paramountcy Principle first.
-Section 1 Children Act 1989 contains a list of factors to consider which is commonly known as the ‘welfare checklist’:
+Section 1 Children Act 1989 contains a non-exhaustive list of factors the court will consider which is commonly known as the ‘welfare checklist’.

-- The 'no order' principle - The court will not make an order unless to do so would be better for the child than making no order at all
+The court will also uphold the principle that any delay is likely to prejudice the welfare of the child concerned, and will not make an order unless to do so would be better for the child than making no order at all.

 Under certain circumstances it is possible to make an urgent application and ask that the court makes the order without notice to the other party.

 Our experienced family lawyers can advise about the different types of orders available.
-Please contact Michaela Sargeant or Anthony Vingoe, complete our website enquiry form or call our offices on 01444 235232.
+Please contact Michaela Sargeant or Anthony Vingoe, complete our online enquiry form or call our offices on 01444 235232.

 What is a Child Arrangements Order?